 Social media can play an important role in supporting wildfire detection and response efforts.
 By enabling real-time communication and information sharing, social media can help to improve public safety and protect communities from the devastating impacts of wildfires.
-Additionally, it can help to raise awareness about wildfires and encourage individuals to take steps to reduce their risk of starting or spreading fires.
+Additionally, it can help in preparedness by raising awareness about wildfires and encouraging individuals to take measures to prevent the initiation or propagation of fires.

 The objective of the SILVANUS social media sensing is to explore the social media to obtain citizen observations related to fire, extract higher knowledge from the visual and textual content of the social media posts in order to contribute to early-stage detection of wildfires by detecting fire events and visualize them in Dashboard to better understand the scope and impact of the fire incidents.
-Ultimately, this process can help with the prevention and mitigation of future fires.
+Ultimately, the integration of social media data confers significant advantages, including rapid response capabilities, comprehensive situational awareness, optimal resource allocation, and the harnessing of collective intelligence from the community.
+Here are some ways in which the demonstrated components utilizing social media data can provide value: